-In many places humans have caused profound damage to our ecosystems.
-If we can begin reparing that damage we have a responsibility to do so.
+In many places, humans have caused profound damage to our ecosystems.
+If we can begin repairing that damage, then we have a responsibility to do so.
 ACES has worked to restore over 1,000 acres of forest through prescribed fire, thinning, noxious weed removal, biochar, and water diversion removal.

 Healthy forests are essential for a healthy Colorado.
 Forest health depends on a stable climate and robust ecosystems.
 The Forest Health Index (FHI) tracks these conditions for 38 forested watersheds across Colorado.

-Each year ACES produces a State of the Forest Report for the Roaring Fork Watershed.
-These magazine style publications feature updates on the condition of local forests, the work of ACES' Forest Programs and features on timely forests issues.
+Each year, ACES produces a State of the Forest Report for the Roaring Fork Watershed.
+These magazine style publications feature updates on the condition of local forests, the work of ACES' Forest Programs, and features on timely forest issues.